minyandafna/minyandafna.github.io/_posts/2015-12-18-friday-night-davening.md

   - friday
 ---

-Join us for uplifting Erev Shabbat davening, and then head to dinner at a community member's house.
-Interested in hosting, davening, or giving a drash (for now or for the future)?
-[Let us know!](mailto:info@minyandafna.org)
+Join us for uplifting Erev Shabbat davening, the final one in 2015.
+Interested in attending a Shabbat dinner?
+Please [fill out this form](http://goo.gl/forms/Nldy9ZlLJy).